 A complete inventory should estimate NH3, NO, PM and NMVOC emissions from all systems of manure management for all livestock categories.
 To make Tier 2 estimates of NH3 emissions losses of all N species from livestock housing, emissions from open yard areas and manure stores need to be calculated.
 Population data should be cross-checked among the main reporting mechanisms (such as national agricultural statistics databases and Eurostat) to ensure that the information used in the inventory is complete and consistent.
 Because of the widespread availability of the FAO database of livestock information, most countries should be able to prepare, at a minimum, Tier 1 estimates for the major livestock categories.
-For more information regarding the completeness of livestock characterisation, see IPCC, 2006 (section 10.2).
+For more information regarding the completeness of livestock characterisation, see IPCC, 2006 and IPCC, 2019 (section 10.2).

 Avoiding double counting with other sectors